SAFEGUARDING/CHILD PROTECTION POLICY

 Monitoring and evaluation of the policy

-The policy will be reviewed each year or sooner if necessary and amended as appropriate to reflect changes in legislation or regulation.
+The policy will be reviewed every three years or sooner if necessary and amended as appropriate to reflect changes in legislation or regulation.
 Feedback from staff, volunteers, parents and young people will be used to inform policy development.

 Under the Freedom of Information (Scotland) Act (2002) children/young people and where appropriate, legally recognised parents and carers are allowed access to the children’s files.
 MAF upholds this Act in an open access policy.
 Personnel are reminded not to make personal remarks or judgement on children/young people’s forms.
 These will not be acceptable.
 Forms should be completed as factually and accurately as possible.